WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 If you're going to ask for feedback, try to ask a very specific question.
 Rather than a very general "could you give me any feedback?" ask something like this: "if there were one area of my experience that you would improve to make me more ready for this role, what would it be?"

 By framing the question in this way, you remove their awkwardness about highlighting something that you could improve (which could be considered a negative).
-Instead, they have to just pick the one that needs improvement the most - and they can comfort themselves with words like "but really, I'm nit-picking... and you did fine on that..." and now you'll know where you should focus some of your attention next time when preparing.
+Instead, they can answer the question but comfort themselves with words like “but really, I’m nit-picking… and you did fine on that…” and now they feel okay about giving feedback, and you’ll know where you should focus some of your attention next time.

 **Thanks for reading**

 I hope you're successful in your search, and I'd love to hear about it if you found that any of this helped!

-As a helping hand for readers who have got this far, during the COVID-19 lockdown I'd like to help some of you more directly with this; for up to 10 of you who respond to me directly on LinkedIn I'll be happy to review your CV, give you a mock telephone interview, or generally chat about the process - whatever you think would be most useful.
+As a helping hand for readers who have got this far, during the COVID-19 lockdown I’d like to help some of you more directly with this.
+For up to 10 of you who contact me on LinkedIn (feel free to send me a message rather than a comment) I’d love to review your CV, give you a mock telephone interview, or generally chat about the process - whatever you think would be most useful in your situation.

-To clarify my intentions; I'm not recruiting right now, so please don't contact me with the expectation of a role!
-My goal is to help just a few of those many folks that are out of work right now - hopefully you'll pay it forward one day.
+To clarify my intentions; I’m not recruiting right now, so please don’t contact me with the expectation of a role, and I'm doing this in my own time - whatever advice and support I give does not reflect that of my employer!
+My goal is to help just a few of those many folks that are out of work right now - my hope is that you’ll pay it forward one day.

 Good luck!